-This easy and healthy banana bread is filled with good for you ingredients so you can enjoy a slice guilt-free.
-The perfect treat when you want something sweet without all the added sugar.
-Simple to prepare and perfectly moist, this will be your favourite refined sugar free banana bread recipe.
+This easy and healthy low sugar banana bread is filled with good for you ingredients so you can enjoy a slice guilt-free.
+The perfect treat for those who are trying to avoid refined sugar.
+Simple to prepare and perfectly moist, this will be your favourite banana bread recipe.

 I can’t remember the last time I had a cafe-style slice of banana bread.
 Whilst I love sugar-filled baked treats, banana bread is the one thing I find that tastes better pared back on the sugar front.
 I prefer my healthier version any day.